TheRealPenguin12/kestrel/README.md

 - `(8 * 8) / (8 * 8)`
 - `6 + 5 * 3 - 7 / 2`

-:lighbulb: To print to screen, use `print`.
+:bulb: To print to screen, use `print`.